aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 In the third chapter of the tutorial on [building an end-to-end dapp on Aptos](./index.md), you will be adding _wallet_ support to your [React app](./2-set-up-react-app.md).
 You now need a wallet to submit a transaction to the blockchain.

-Aptos provides a [wallet adapter](../../concepts/wallet-adapter-concept.md) that saves us time and work in implementing wallets logic and a UI package we can use to add a wallet connect button and a wallet selector modal.
+Aptos provides a [wallet adapter](../../integration/wallet-adapter-concept.md) that supports many ecosystem wallets to offering a common interface and UI package that can be used to add a wallet connect button and a wallet selector modal.

-You can read about it more in the [Wallet Adapter Concept](../../concepts/wallet-adapter-concept.md) page.

 1. Stop the local server if running.
 2. In the `client` folder, run: